jonmanahan/Architectural-Katas-Q4-2025-AI-Enabled-Architecture-Team-Nimrod/docs/decisions/002-platform-services.md

-# Establish Platform Services for Cross-Cutting Capabilities
+# Create Platform Services for Shared Capabilities

 ## Context and Problem Statement